prestongarno/ktq-gradle/README.md

        repositories {
          maven { mavenCentral() }  // Or jcenter()
        }

+3. Apply the plugin

+    `apply plugin: 'com.prestongarno.ktq'`

-3. Configure the plugin to target & compile your schema as kotlin by inserting a config block titled `ktq` in your `build.gradle`.
+4. Configure the plugin to target & compile your schema as kotlin by inserting a config block titled `ktq` in your `build.gradle`.
 See the next section for how to do this